Bird watchers around the world needed to gather crucial data for backyard bird count

 “Canadian participation in the Great Backyard Bird Count has increased tremendously in recent years, and it’s wonderful to see this program growing globally,” said Bird Studies Canada President Dr. George Finney.
 “The count is introducing unprecedented numbers of people to the exciting field of bird watching.”

-The Great Backyard Bird Count is a great way for people of all ages and backgrounds to connect with nature and make a difference for birds.
+In conclusion, the Great Backyard Bird Count is a great way for people of all ages and backgrounds to connect with nature.
+Moreover and make a difference for birds.
 It’s free and easy.
-To learn more about how to join the count visit www.birdcount.org and view the winning photos from the 2013 GBBC photo contest.
+To learn more about how to join the count visit www.birdcount.org and view the winning photos.
+All from the 2013 GBBC photo contest.